davs3275/sbs/med/collier.md

 independent of the motions of another.
-Farther, philosophy brings the mind to take things as they fall, and acquiesce in their distribution, inasmuch as all events proceed from the same cause with itself ; and, above all, to have an easy prospect of death, as being nothing more than a dissolving of the elements of which each thing is composed.
-Now, if the elements themselves are never the worse for running' off one into another, what if they should all change and be dis- solved ?
-Why should any man be concerned at the consequence ?
-All this is but Nature's method ; now, Nature never does any mischief.
+Farther, philosophy brings the mind to take things as they fall, and acquiesce in their distribution, inasmuch as all events proceed from the same cause with itself; and, above all, to have an easy prospect of death, as being nothing more than a dissolving of the elements of which each thing is composed.
+Now, if the elements themselves are never the worse for running' off one into another, what if they should all change and be dis- solved?
+Why should any man be concerned at the consequence?
+All this is but Nature's method; now, Nature never does any mischief.
 Written at Carnuntum.